Profit before tax

 Support activities include our Projects & Technology teams based in Aberdeen and London.
 They support the delivery of major projects around the world, from developing gas-to-liquids plants to deep-water exploration.
 Every year, Shell spends more than £200 million [B] on research and development in the UK.
 There is also a treasury team in London that provides cash management and financial services.

 [A] New Energies was rebranded to Renewables and Energy Solutions in 2021.

 [B] This is the equivalent of $257 million calculated using yearly average exchange rate for USD/GBP in 2020 of 1 USD = 0.7795 GBP.

 The corporate income tax rate in the UK is 40% for upstream UK continental shelf activities and 19% for all other activities.

-Shell did not pay corporation tax in 2019 due to tax losses arising in the current and previous years.
-These losses arose due to significant investment in new fields on the UK continental shelf.
+Shell did not pay corporate income tax in 2020 because of tax losses arising in the current and previous years.
+These losses are due to significant upstream investment in the UK continental shelf.
 Shell also received tax refunds related to decommissioning costs incurred.
 See Case study: Tax treatment of decommissioning costs in different jurisdictions for more information.

 Decommissioning is a cost incurred as part of the life cycle of the field and is tax deductible.
 For late-life assets, decommissioning costs can generate net tax losses that offset profits made and taxes paid in previous years.
 As a result, tax that has effectively been overpaid is refunded.

 Our Payments to Governments Report for 2020 also shows payments of around $7 million in fees.